Your first week

 - Book an appointment to register with the police

-- Book a selection of tours, sports and social events
+- Book a selection of tours, sports and social events such as movie nights, coffee mornings and a fish and chips dinner

 If you want help finding locations across the university, see our maps and directions page.